Panchase Trek Annapurna range Nepal

 4. Art.
 Nepal has some incredible art, which I rate as some of the best I’ve ever seen.
 Specifically, you will find galleries in Thamel and Pokkhara selling Buddhist Thangka art and mandalas from Nepal and Tibet.
 These incredibly intricate mandalas take months to paint.

 5. Unique culture and architecture.
 Nepal is located between India and China and is home to over 100 ethnic groups.
 Nepal has its own unique temples and palaces which reflect diverse religious influences, primarily Buddhist and Hindu.
+From Kathmandu you can visit the nearby historic cities of Patan and Bhaktapur.

 6. Costs.
 Nepal is a very cheap country to travel in.
 Very basic rooms cost less than $10 per night and a meal can be had for $1-2.
 A good room in a mid-range hotel can be had for $30 per night.